-Figure 2.1.
-Relevance of four themes in relation to overall impact case studies are present in more than half of cases, while keywords relating to environment and climate change are present in more than 40% of cases.
+Figure 2.1 shows how impact case studies are distributed across the four themes (after removing duplicates), as a share of all impact case studies.
+Additionally, it shows the share of all impact case studies which, for each theme, include arts and culture keywords.
+Health and wellbeing keywords are present in more than half of cases, while keywords relating to environment and climate change are present in more than 40% of cases.
 However, only a small share of these cases relate to arts and culture.
 Considering the share of cases which include both Grand Challenges keywords and arts and culture keywords, the theme which has the greatest share is placemaking and levelling up.